AleMori22/sqlalchemy-challenge/README.md

 3. Lastly the **app.py** file that will run the query required and will display them into different routes.

 All the code was made by me with the help of the class material.
-Also by looking at the resources and stack overflow I was able to script the following error message returned in case the date
+Also by looking at the resources and stack overflow I was able to script the following error message returned in case the date in imput as start or end date is not correct or out of range.

 ```
 try: